 How Does Therapy Work?

 In therapy, kids learn by experience.
 Younger kids work with the entire family, playing, creating, and talking.
 For older kids, therapists share exercises that focus on learning the specific skills needed.
 They talk about feelings and how to solve problems.

 A therapist might meet with the child and family or meet with the child one on one.
 It all depends on the child’s age and maturity.
 A therapist might also meet with a parent alone in order to give tips for how to help their child outside of therapy sessions.

 Initially, the therapist will meet with you and your child to talk and get to know you.
 They will ask questions and listen to your responses.
 This helps them learn about your child, the family, and what the problem is.
 The therapist will then tell you how they believe they can help.

 After that, your child continues to go to additional therapy sessions.
 During these visits, your child may:

 Do exercises: Therapists use exercises in order to teach about emotions and how to cope with them.
 They might have a child draw or play.
 They may teach stress-reducing techniques and breathing exercises that calm breathing as a way to release tension.

 How Can Parents Help their Children?

 - Find a therapist or counselor both you and your child are comfortable with.
 Your child’s pediatrician or family doctor can help you with this.

 - Meet with your child’s therapist personally and talk about their treatment plan.
 Ask what to do when your child exhibits negative behaviors at home.
 Ask how to help your child and what else you can do to help.

-Bricolage Behavioral Health is Here for the Teens of Flower Mound, Texas
+The People of Bricolage Behavioral Health is Here for the Mental Health of Teens of Flower Mound, Texas